LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/studio.rst

 a.
 The cargo hold in our shuttle contains several smaller storage spaces.
 Use ``split`` to convert the following strings into four cabinet arrays.
-   Alphebitize the contents of each cabinet.
+   Alphabetize the contents of each cabinet.

    i. "water bottles, meal packs, snacks, chocolate" ii. "space suits, jet packs, tool belts, thermal detonators"